Trump: Crime at 'Lowest Levels' Through Border Enforcement, Jobs

 Internal FBI documents show violent crime arrests surged in 17 key cities under Trump, with arrests in those field offices nearly doubled to almost 14,000 from Jan.
 20 through Dec.
 22 compared with roughly 6,000 to 7,000 annually over the previous four years.

-Meanwhile, the United States also appears to be headed for the largest one-year drop in murders in history, according to crime statistics expert Jeff Asher, who says new national data show killings plunging at a pace not seen in modern recordkeeping.
+Meanwhile, the U.S. also appears to be headed for the largest one-year drop in murders in history, according to crime statistics expert Jeff Asher, who says new national data show killings plunging at a pace not seen in modern recordkeeping.

-According to Asher's Real-Time Crime Index (RTCI), the United States is on track for the biggest single-year decline in murders recorded.
+According to Asher's Real-Time Crime Index (RTCI), the U.S. is on track for the biggest single-year decline in murders recorded.

 Sandy Fitzgerald ✉